 To run cron using your web browser, you need to secure cron.php in your browser first.
 Then, log in the Magento server.
 Using bash shell, you can use the syntax below:

 To run Magento commands in any directory, add it to your system PATH by using this code: <your Magento install directory>/bin and run them as ./magento <command name>.

 If your cron job is not working, you need to recheck its setup.
 Make sure that the instructions are valid.
 If you merely copy commands set in this tutorial, then it won’t work.
 Adapt the commands according to your server.

 Also check your e-mail address.
 Make sure that you use the correct name in the MAILTO.
 Why?
 Because you usually receive a message if something is not working well with the cron task execution.

 Finally, keep an eye on output redirection.
 If you receive a command like this:

 Make sure that you address them directly.

-Configuring Magento Cron Job is pretty easy.
-However, you might experience trouble in the first few tries.
-If you do, just try to check the commands.
-If you don’t know what the problem is, don’t hesitate to ask for help.
+As you can see, configuring Magento 2 Cron Jobs is pretty easy.
+However, you might experience some troubles on the first try.
+If you do, just double check the commands.
+If you don’t know what the problem is, don’t hesitate to contact Magento Community, leave a question on Magento forums, or simply ask for help.